pereiramemo/shared_data/README.md

-# shared_data
+# Shared data

-lfs data to be used by others
+This repository contains lfs data to be used by other applications.